 - Echeveria ‘Perle von Nurnberg’

-I also added two large gray and white rocks for a bit of extra filler and to give some texture differences.
+I also added two large gray and white rocks for a bit of top dressing and to give some texture differences.
 The rocks are approximately 2 inches wide.
 They add a nice break from the softness of the plants.

-I chose cacti and succulent soil to make sure that the drainage of the water is good.
+A specially formulated succulent soil makes sure that the drainage of the water is good.